Class of 2019 Summer Reading Assignment

 Freshman Summer Reading Essay Contest

-We are pleased to announce our third annual Freshman Summer Reading Essay Contest, open to all members of the Sacred Heart University class of 2018 .The general topic of the essay, as you might expect, is our Summer Reading, Justice: What’s the Right Thing to Do?.
-In the upcoming months, you will hear the voices of our faculty members and even the voice of Professor Sandel himself, but the discussion stands incomplete without the most important voice of all—your voice, the many voices of the men and women who are the Sacred Heart University class of 2018.
+We are pleased to announce our third annual Freshman Summer Reading Essay Contest, open to all members of the Sacred Heart University class of 2019 .The general topic of the essay, as you might expect, is our Summer Reading, Wild, by Cheryl Strayed.
+In the upcoming months, you will hear the voices of our faculty members and even the voice of Cheryl Strayed herself, but the discussion stands incomplete without the most important voice of all—your voice, the many voices of the men and women who are the Sacred Heart University Class of 2019.

-We will be awarding four prizes, and the winners’ names will be announced at the Michael Sandel presentation on September 10th.
+We will be awarding four prizes, and the winners’ names will be announced at the Cheryl Strayed presentation on September 9th.

 - First Prize: $500 (SHU Bookstore Gift Card)